 Justice Oliver Wendell Holmes wrote that “the most stringent protection of free speech would not protect a man in falsely shouting fire in a theatre and causing a panic.”
 Other areas that are not protected include solicitation, child pornography, and obscenity.

 Last, but not least, a corporation or someone acting on behalf of a corporation, and members of certain professions, may not violate the rules and regulations that apply to corporate advertising, sales literature, public appearances, or offers.
 The rights discussed in this article generally apply to individual American citizens, not corporate entities.
+If you work in certain professions such as medicine, education, financial services, banking, insurance, or securities and some other fields, there may be other restrictions on what you can and can’t say online.
+Check with your industry association or a licensed attorney for details.

 # # #